PathPlanning/MultiRobotPathFinding-ROS-Gazebo-Demo/README.md

 **pathplanning_simulation**
 ================================================================================================================================
 # Installing prerequisites
 	you can use the install_ros_gazebo.sh.
-In that case you have to skip 3 upper steps.
+In that case you have to skip 3 upper steps and installing required python libraries.

 ### 1. Install ROS Kinetic